 What is Amendment 2?

-To see a comprehensive list of state medical marijuana laws, you can view The National Conference of State Legislatures’ list here.
+To see a comprehensive list of state medical marijuana laws, you can view The National Conference of State Legislatures’ list on the NCLS website.

 According to Fisher Phillips, a global employment law firm with offices in Kansas City, employers may not see applicants or employees with valid medical marijuana cards until late 2019 or even early 2020.
 On December 6, 2018, election results are expected to be certified by the Secretary of State’s office making the law “official”.
 Next up, the Missouri Department of Health will have until June 2019 to develop regulations to implement the law.
 Plus, add in another possible six months to wrap up any additional administrative items.